pmbot-io/pmbot-docs/src/data/docs/30-plugins/04-auto-merge.md

 This plugin allows you to automatically merge the update branch into the source branch.

+For our bot to commit and push to your repository, you will have to setup and SSH keypair as explained [here](https://docs.pmbot.io/core/projects#git-credentials).

 <div class="code-group" data-props='{ "lineNumbers": ["true"] }'>

 ````yaml